 On its Amazon listing, it is recommended for children ages 2-10.

 A lot of the other features are the same, so only consider the Razor E200 if you have a child under 10.
-You can find the Razor E200 on Amazon, usually cheaper even than the Razor E300.
+You can see the full review of it, or find the Razor E200 on Amazon, usually cheaper even than the Razor E300.

 Razor E300 vs GoTrax GXL Commuter